A God in Ruins (Uris novel): Thornton Tomtree

 Thornton "T3" Tomtree is a technological genius who invents an apparently unhackable computer named "The Bulldog".
 While good with technology, he is portrayed as an insincere politician, who is mainly in it for power and influence.
 His political career is led by a childhood friend, Darnell Jefferson, in the novel the first African-American billionaire.

+Reception

+Kirkus Reviews found that the book fell short, commenting "Uris himself offers a rather woozy moral message bordering on bombast in a novel that may widen his audience and boost sales, but hardly matches the author’s messianic ambitions."
+January Magazine found it disappointing, a "blemish on his otherwise sterling record", poorly executed and reading more like a screenplay than a novel.